stenjo/stryker-net-presentation/slides.md

 <v-clicks>

-- Test coverage alone is not good enough, although
+- Although tests are not useless,

-- Tests are not useless!
+- Test coverage alone is not good enough

-- Test quality can be better, but also:
+- Test quality can be better

-- No test coverage = no tests at all
+- BUT: -> No test coverage = no tests at all

 </v-clicks>

 <!--
 Test quality can be quantified as a percentage of changes found upon changes tested

-Turns out that there are 4 changes that was detected by our tests - that we did not cover now.
+Turns out that there are 8 changes that was detected by our tests - that we did not cover now.

 [click] What we have learned: